NaimAyat/UCLA_CS181/Lecture2.md

 * [Example 1](images/april4-1.PNG)
   * Accepting state: double circle
   * String read one at a time, no going back.
 For example, a string of length 5 needs 5 movements
+* If the move is not defined, we say the machine blocks